-If the set was started at the switch panel (0/Manual/Auto switch in the Manual position), pressing the Manual Run/Stop button will cause the set to complete its normal (Local Start) shutdown sequence (Figure 3-2).
-(See Table 3-4 for PTC sequence of operation.)
+If the set was started at the switch panel (0/Manual/ Auto switch in the Manual position), pressing the Manual Run/Stop button will cause the set to complete its normal (Local Start) shutdown sequence (Figure 3-2).

 The preset cool-down time (at rated speed) can vary dependent on the kW output.
 That is, if prior to shutdown, the kW is 10% or less of rated, the control software considers this output as cool-down and will subtract this time from the preset cool-down timer.